 Within Transportation, Jesse recently conducted policy research and analysis to help shape California’s ongoing transition to a cleaner, more efficient transportation system powered by public transit and efficient vehicles.
 Jesse also participated in RMI’s Reinventing Fire research initiative where he analyzed the potential for whole-system design to improve the U.S. transportation system by investigating exactly where, when, why, and how we use our vehicles.

 Jesse Morris graduated from Colorado College with a degree in International Environmental Policy.
-At Colorado College, Jesse was deeply involved with academic research groups with a variety of focuses, ranging from commercial oil sands development in Alberta, Canada to climate change in the Arctic Circle and its implications on international environmental laws and norms.
-Before joining RMI, Jesse worked in the private sector and pursued his interest in alternative energy and efficiency with PV Powered (now Advanced Energy), a grid-tied photovoltaic inverter manufacturer.
+Before joining RMI, Jesse worked at the Aspen Institute where he focused on convening multi-stakeholder groups to explore climate change adaptation and mitigation challenges and opportunities.
+Prior to this role, Jesse pursued his interest in renewable energy and efficiency with PV Powered (now Advanced Energy), a grid-tied photovoltaic inverter manufacturer.

 - Bachelor of Arts, International Environmental Policy, Magna Cum Laude, Colorado College, 2009

 - Kaitlyn Bunker, Kate Hawley, and Jesse Morris.
 Renewable Microgrids: Profiles from Islands and Communities Across the Globe.
 Rocky Mountain Institute, November 2015.

 - Morris et al. The Economics of Batter Storage.
 Rocky Mountain Institute, October 7 2015

 - Dyson, Morris et al. The Economics of Demand Flexibility.
 Rocky Mountain Institute.
 August, 2015

 - Cole Wheeler, Jesse Morris, and Kate Gordon.
 No Californian Left Behind: Clean and Affordable Transportation Options for All through Vehicle Replacement.
 Next Generation, February 2014.